autodesk-platform-services/aps-dx-explorer/README.md

 1. **You need to be logged in order to use any feature in this sample.**
 2. **Exchange URN field accepts URN of an exchange.
 From there, it'll load the view in the Viewer based on the exchange's contract**
 3. **Make sure the Exchange Id and URN are related to the same exchange.**
-4. **The filter extension looks for source ids in the last query response, then look for externalIds in the loaded model to isolate them.**
+4. **The filter extension looks for `externalElementId` in the last query response, then look for externalIds in the loaded model to isolate them.**

 ## Troubleshooting